kepelrs/nestjs-prisma-crud/README.md

 -   [ ] crud schematics
 -   [ ] improve module configuration
 -   [ ] additional transaction support tests and examples
+-   [ ] test nested create cannot happen passed allowed joins

-## Limitations & known issues
+## Current limitations & known issues

+-   id fields are not yet configurable
+    -   models must have PK called id and must be of type string
--   JSON support. nestjs-prisma-crud assumes an object is a relation when `typeof somePossiblyNestedProperty === 'object'`.
-Prisma does not provide public model API to retrieve information about which properties are relations.
+-   NO JSON support. nestjs-prisma-crud assumes an object is a relation when `typeof somePossiblyNestedProperty === 'object'`.
 TODO: investigate_further
--   TODO
+    -   Current workaround: use middleware for transforming into string on both frontend and backend
+-   Prisma keywords may not be used as model properties
+    -   TODO: document which are those words or automate validation

 ## Built with